![]() |

 When the vehicle stopped to turn onto the main road, her mirth vanished. (p.56)

-Critically here is the way that Zelu initially chooses to conceptualize the self-driving car--relating this machine to one of her fictional creations (a NoBody).
-Yet while this reflection is one that Zelu at first regards with a degree of apprehension (immediately recognizing that this entity is in some ways separate from herself, and then subsequently becoming terrified that this car is going to malfunction and crash), it's after this vehicle has arrived at the destination Zelu originally commanded that her suspicion of this machine gives way to a sort of joy.
+Critically here is the way that Zelu initially chooses to conceptualize the self-driving car--relating this machine to one of the robots from her story (a NoBody).
+Yet while this reflection is one that Zelu at first regards with a degree of apprehension (immediately recognizing that this entity is in some ways separate from her, and then subsequently becoming terrified that this car is going to malfunction and crash), it's after this vehicle has arrived at the destination Zelu originally commanded that her suspicion of this machine gives way to a sort of joy.

 She watched the SUV leave, her heart rate slowing, a sense of normalcy returning to her.
 And then that relief became euphoria.
 She could call this cab anytime she needed.
 She could move herself around without any human's aid.
 This SUV would help her--no, it could be like an extension of her.
 She could be like a robot with built-in wheels ready to carry her whenever she wanted.